 A new employer survey reveals how they really feel about remote job interviews.
 Here’s what bugs them the most and their top tips for making a positive (virtual) impression.

 It’s no secret that more and more companies are conducting virtual interviews to screen potential candidates, rather than having them come into the office during COVOID-19.
 It doesn’t look like that trend is coming to an end any time soon.
+Plus, studies have found that job applicants are judged more harshly in virtual interviews than in in-person interviews.

 A recent survey of hundreds of hiring managers found that 69 per cent of them were conducting video job interviews during the pandemic and 58 per cent were planning to continue screening candidates this way even after the COVID-19 precautions are lifted.